 What are the Spirit Airlines unaccompanied minor fees?

-The Spirit Airlines unaccompanied minor service fee is $100 each way. $100 is not as cheap as Southwest (which is only $50) but it is cheaper than the legacy carriers (which all charge $150).
+The Spirit Airlines unaccompanied minor service fee is $150 each way. $150 is not as cheap as Southwest (which is only $50) but it is in line the legacy carriers (which all charge $150).

 Because Spirit is known for tacking on so many fees, I was a bit surprised to find that their fees are very reasonable for unaccompanied minors.